telerik/fiddler-everywhere-docs/inspect-traffic/organizing-traffic.md

 ---
 title: Organizing Traffic
-description: "Use the `Sessions` tree to save, organize and share snapshots of captured traffic."
+description: "Use the `Snapshots` tree to save, organize and share snapshots of captured traffic."
 slug: fe-organize-sessions
 publish: true
 position: 50